Nicosia: British rule

-Nicosia came under British rule on 5 July 1878 in consequence of the Cyprus Convention, in exchange for the British supporting the Ottoman Empire at the Congress of Berlin.
+Nicosia came under British rule on 5 July 1878, following of the Cyprus Convention, under which Britain agreed to support the Ottoman Empire at the Congress of Berlin.

-The old Ottoman administrative headquarters (the saray) was replaced in 1904 by a new building containing law courts, the land registry, and the forestry, customs, and Nicosia commissioner's offices.
-Adjacent was the Nicosia Police headquarters, while opposite were the general post office and the telegraph office.
-A Venetian column, previously in a fenced courtyard near the saray, was restored on a new site in the summer of 1915 in the middle of Saray Square.
-The Nicosia column was presumably erected in compliment to the reigning Doge Francesco Donato around 1550.
+The old Ottoman administrative headquarters (the saray) was replaced in 1904 by a new building housing the law courts, land registry, and offices of the forestry, customs, and Nicosia commissioners.
+Adjacent was the Nicosia Police Headquarters, while opposite were the General Post Office and the telegraph office.
+A Venetian column, previously in a fenced courtyard near the saray, was relocated and restored in the summer of 1915 in the middle of Saray Square.
+The Nicosia column is believed to have been erected in honour of the reigning Doge Francesco Donato around 1550.

-Just after the British occupation a municipal council was constituted in Nicosia in 1882 for the general administration of public affairs within the city and for an area outside the walls, under the presidency of a mayor.
-The first municipal offices were in Municipality Square (now the Central Municipal Market), but in 1944 the offices were transferred temporarily to the d'Avila bastion and in 1952 this was made permanent with a decision to renovate the building.
+Shortly after the British occupation, a municipal council was established in Nicosia in 1882 to oversee the general administration of public affairs within the city and the surrounding area outside the walls, under the presidency of a mayor.
+The first municipal offices were located in Municipality Square (now the Central Municipal Market).
+In 1944, the offices were temporarily transferred to the d'Avila Bastion, and in 1952 the move was made permanent following a decision to renovate the building.